Sigmadex/v0-proto/README.md

 Start Node (one should see their public keys attached to their mnemonic)

-``ganache-cli -i 1337 -b 1 --gasLimit=120000000`` optionally there is a `-m {MNEMONIC}` flag that can be used for metamask integration``
+``ganache-cli -i 1337 -b 1 --gasLimit=120000000`` optionally there is a `-m {MNEMONIC}` flag that can be used for metamask integration.
-Deploy contracts to localhost, one can set the `-b` to zero if they do not wish to test event emitters and simulate delay
+Deploy contracts to localhost, one can set the `-b` to zero if they do not wish to test event emitters and simulate delay.

 ``npx hardhat run ./scripts/deploy.js --network localhost`` Seed With Test Data (take 278 blocks- a long time if your mining interval is big)